Israeli occupation of the West Bank: Waste zone

 Israel ratified the international Basel Convention treaty on Israel on 14 December 1994, according to which, any transfer of waste must be performed with an awareness of the dangers posed to the disempowered occupied people.
-It forbids the creation among them of "environmental sacrifice zones."
-Israel, it is argued, uses the West Bank as a "sacrifice" zone for placing 15 waste treatment plants, which are there under less stringent rules that those required in Israel because a different legal system has been organized regarding hazardous materials that can be noxious to local people and the environment.
+It forbids the creation of "environmental sacrifice zones" in their midst.
+Israel, it is argued, has used the West Bank as a "sacrifice" zone by placing 15 waste treatment plants there under less stringent rules than those required in the Israeli legal system, thereby exposing the local people and environment to hazardous materials.
 The military authorities do not render public the details of these operations.
 These materials consist of such things as sewage sludge, infectious medical waste, used oils, solvents, metals, electronic waste and batteries.

 Within Israel strict environment laws apply.
 Of 121 settlements studied in 2007, 81 had wastewater facilities, many subject to breakdown, with sewage flowing into streams affecting Palestinian villages nearby.
 Few pollution indictments result in action.
-Israel built 4 plants for Palestinian waste in the 1970s: only one was functioning (2007), and Israeli budgetary problems were cited for the lack of adequate infrastructure that left most Palestinian sewage untreated.
-The landfill near Al-Jiftlik in the Jericho Governorate, built on absentee Palestinian property without planning or an environment impact analysis, is for the exclusive use of waste, 1,000 tons per day, produced by Israeli settlements and cities within Israel.
-Palestinians are restricted to 3 landfills, and permits for more have been denied unless the sites can be used to dump settlement garbage.
-Even if a permit is given without this agreement, settler waste under military escort is still dumped there.
+Israel built four plants for Palestinian waste in the 1970s, of which only one was functioning in 2007, with Israeli budgetary problems being cited for the lack of adequate infrastructure leaving most Palestinian sewage untreated.
+The landfill near Al-Jiftlik in the Jericho Governorate, built on absentee Palestinian property without planning or an environmental impact analysis, is for the exclusive use 1,000 tons per day of waste produced by Israeli settlements and cities within Israel.
+Palestinians are restricted to three landfills, and permits for more have been denied unless the sites can be used to dump settlement garbage.
+Even if a permit is given without this agreement, settler waste is still dumped there under military escort.